dmachard/extensiveautomation-server/README.md

 This example describe how to write a HTTP workflow to send HTTP requests.

-The WEB plugin must be installed, please refer to [Adding plugins](#adding-plugins).
+The WEB plugin must be installed, please refer to [Install plugins](#install-plugins).

 Examples are available in the data storage in `./workflows/http/` folder.